WillemWeidner/Final-Project/Readme.txt

 * 1.1 The first part of the first research question: How do weather conditions influence sales performance

-        * A comparison of the weather data line graphs for the locations with our sales line graph looks an on first sight like there could be a possible                 correlation if you only look at the year 2010 and would not have the data for 2011.
+        * A comparison of the weather data line graphs for the locations with our sales line graph looks an on first sight like there could be a possible                 correlation between sunshine duration and sales if you only look at the year 2010 and would not have the data for 2011.

         * Sales plunge between mid-June and the end of November, remaining at a relatively low level until December, and then peaking in January before                   declining again.